- 23 is a prime number.

 How do we know that 23 is a prime number?
-The square root of 23 is an irrational number approximately equal to 4.796.
-If 23 were not a prime number, then it would be divisible by at least one prime number less than or equal to 4.796.
-Since 23 is not divisible by 2 or 3, it is a prime number.
+If 23 were not a prime number, then it would be divisible by at least one prime number less than or equal to √23 ≈ 4.8.
+Since 23 cannot be divided evenly by 2 or 3, we know that 23 is a prime number.

 23 is never a clue in the FIND THE FACTORS puzzles.